snhwang/Unity-Watson-STT-Assistant-TTS/README.md

 1. Go to the Navigation drop down menu at the upper left in the Dashboard.
 Click on it to see the menu and click on Resource list.
 2. In the Resource list, go down to Services and click on your Text-to-speech service.
 3. You should now be at the page showing your credentials.
 Clicking on the icon towards the right will copy your API key.
 You don't need to reveal it to copy it.
+You will also need to copy the Service URL labeled just as "URL."

 ![tts_credentials](tts_credentials.gif)

 1.

-The speech-to-text API key can be find in a similar manner.
+The speech-to-text API key and URL can be found in a similar manner.

 For the Assistant chatbot, we need additional information.
 To find the necessary credentials, let's start from the Dashboard again: